 ITU-T Questions 21/16 thanks ITU-T SG2 for the liaison response (your COM2-LS121, our TD 376/Gen) about our new work on HSTP-DIS-UAV “Use cases and service scenarios of disaster information service using unmanned aerial vehicles”.

-We also thank your advice to refer and utilize the UAV use cases described in the Technical Report “Promising technologies and use cases” in order to avoid conflict and duplication of the work between SG2 and SG16.
+We also thank you for your advice to refer and utilize the UAV use cases described in the Technical Report “Promising technologies and use cases” in order to avoid conflict and duplication of the work between SG2 and SG16.
 As you suggested, Q21/16 will closely monitor the related work of SG2 to avoid conflict and duplication between SG2 and SG16.

 Furthermore, we noted that the work on draft new Recommendations E.RDR, E.TD-DR and E.RDR-SCBM has been started at previous ITU-T SG2 meetings based on the Technical Reports produced by FG-DR&NRR deliverables.